nham/wabbo/blog/2014/22aug_on_bananas.md

 After double-checking the documentation and trying other examples (which all worked), I suspected that play.rust-lang.org had some strange problem with it.
 I decided to run a test locally.
 Same result.
 I downloaded the latest Rust nightly and ran it again.
 Once more, Rust informed me that "bananas" does not contain "nana".

-I decided to check every substring of "bananas" to make sure I hadn't had a psychotic break from reality:
+I decided to check `contains` on every substring of "bananas" to verify that this was, in fact, real life, and that I hadn't suddenly forgotten how letters work:

 ```rust
     fn main() {